 For the Xacuti Masala

 - In a heavy bottom pan, dry roast all the masala ingredients on a low flame till fragrant.
-Let it cool for sometime and then ground to a fine paste
+Let it cool for sometime and then grind to a fine paste.

 - Once the dough is done rising, press the dough to knock back all the air and knead for 2 minutes.
 Distribute the dough in 6 equal parts and make rounds balls.
 Set aside for 5 minutes.

 - Taking one ball at a time, press them down and put 3-4 tbsp of stuffing in the middle just like you stuff your paranthas and seal well.
 Roll in a round again and keep in a greased pan.
 You can use a square pan and keep them 2 inches if you want perfect rounds but I really like the idea of pulling buns out like pav and hence I keep them together or use a round pan for baking.

 - Repeat for all 6 balls and then set aside for 30-45 minutes for proofing.
 Once almost double or when the dough doesn't bounce back when touched with a finger, heat your oven at 190C.

 - Glaze the buns with a beaten egg or water + oil.
 Sprinkle some sesame seeds on top and bake for 18-20 minutes till the buns are golden brown.

 - Serve warm with tea, soup or milk depending on the time of the day you are having these 🙂

 Yum, you made it to X!
 Maui Jungalow